Top restaurant order systems for restaurants looking to streamline their overall workflow and operations

 MENU TIGER is a user-friendly restaurant ordering software designed to simplify cafes, bars, and other small to medium establishment operations in one unified system.

-The platform offers an easy drag-and-drop digital menu builder with a QR code to view items, place orders, and pay directly on the digital menu.
+The restaurant order system platform has an easy drag-and-drop digital menu builder with a QR code to view items, place orders, and pay directly on the digital menu.

-The software also supports multi-lingual menus, multi-location management, a kitchen display system, and data analytics, which restaurants can leverage for a modern dining experience.
+The software also supports multi-lingual menus, multi-location management, a kitchen display system, a Point-of-sale (POS) system, and data analytics, which restaurants can leverage for a modern dining experience.

 Tiered pricing breakdown: